Chewy, chocolaty bites loaded with granola, raisins and an undercurrent of peanut butter.

 This recipe was born of using stuff up.

 The result of the experimentation?
-Chewy, chocolaty, candy bites loaded with granola, raisins, almonds and an undercurrent of peanut butter.
+Candy bites, loaded with granola, raisins, almonds and peanut butter.
 They’re small but sweet and filling.

 This recipe is a great use of the granola cereal.
-And since many, many pounds of it still remain to be used up, there will likely be more granola recipes in this blog’s near future!
+And since many, many pounds of it still remain to be used up, there will likely be lots of these bites in our future!